delesslin/language-project/README.md

 #### Public Features

+- Users can play at least 2 games to practice words
-- App easily available to the public on android, iOS, and web platforms
+- App easily available to the public on android, iOS, and web platforms (defer to MVP 2)
+- Users can search for words
+- Users can hear pronunciations for all words
 - Word Count increased from approximately 35 to 100
-- Users can hear pronunciations for all words
-- Users can search for words
-- Users can play at least 2 games to practice words

 #### Admin Features